 During the urban renewal period, city planners and urban leaders hoped to transform parts of urban residential neighborhoods into commercial or municipal developments where ample parking would be paramount.
 And city planners and urban leaders also planned to remake parts of urban residential neighborhoods into suburban style residential sections.
 Buttermilk Bottoms and parts of Summerhill are clear examples of neighborhoods that were redeveloped into both commercial and municipal mega developments; the Atlanta Civic Center and the Atlanta-Fulton County Stadium, later Turner Field.
 The areas adjacent to the Civic Center and Turner Field were planned to be rezoned and redeveloped to have uniform land uses, low densities, and dead-end streets to discourage through-traffic.
 Shall We Rebuild Again provided an example of how city planners intended to remove urban elements from Atlanta’s neighborhoods.
 The “Schematic Presentation of Possible Re-Use: Copper-Glenn Street Area”, present-day Mechanicsville, shows uniform land uses, a deliberately disrupted street grid, and the presence of wide thoroughfares.

-This map depicts how city planners rezoned parts of the city to “harmonize” land uses by removing mixed land uses and other “incompatible” elements.
-23
+The below map depicts how city planners rezoned parts of the city to “harmonize” land uses by removing mixed land uses and other “incompatible” elements.
+19

 The Mechanicsville redevelopment schematic presented a plan for near wholesale redevelopment, essentially a clean slate for developers to construct a low density, suburban influenced residential section.
 In other areas of the city, such as the area east of the Atlanta Civic Center, what was then Bedford Pines and now the western section of the Old Fourth Ward, the urban elements of the neighborhood were selectively removed in an effort to achieve uniform land uses.
 Through urban renewal individual parcels containing commercial structures were planned to be rezoned from “community commercial” to “residential” or from “community commercial” to “commercial”, thus selectively removing mixed-use from this neighborhood.